Being an entrepreneur is exciting and fun

 She started from nothing….

-In fact her last business start-up was from a position of much financial hardship and emotionally she was running on empty.
-Fiona had to dig deep, very deep, into herself, as the main bread winner providing and raising four young children single handed.
-Her children inspired her to keep going working late into the night when she was too tired to stay awake, to believe in herself and her ideas when banks were turning their back on her and to have the strength and determination to bring to market a new technology that would become one of the fastest growing start up’s in the sector.
+In fact, her last business start-up was from a position of much financial hardship and emotionally she was running on empty.
+Fiona had to dig deep, very deep, into herself, as the main bread winner providing and raising four young children single banded.
+Her children inspired her to keep going, working late into the night when she was too tired to stay awake.
+To believe in herself and her ideas when banks were turning their back on her and to have the strength and determination to bring to market a new workforce optimisation technology platform that she sold to Genesys in 2009.
+Fiona then went on to start Smart Assessor from scratch which became one of the UK’s Top 50 fastest growing technology companies before being sold to the Advanced Group in 2021.

-Fiona will share her entrepreneurial secrets through her professional speaking, inspiring her audience to follow in her footsteps and be more ambitious for what they want to achieve from their own endeavours, creating their own wealth and independence from nothing.
+Fiona will share her entrepreneurial secrets through her professional speaking, inspiring her audience to follow in her footsteps and be more ambitious for what they dream of achieving from their endeavours, creating their own wealth and independence from nothing.

 Fiona Hudson-Kelly has been fortunate enough to be recognised for her hard work and success by a glittering number of awards.